-*Corresponding author, machen@mit.edu
+*Corresponding author, kocar@mit.edu

 Abstract

-Radium (Ra) is a naturally occurring radioactive material that poses a significant hazard when released from the subsurface by anthropogenic activities (i.e. hydraulic fracturing), but can aslo mark groundwater movement in estuarine systems.
-Ra transport is known to be dominated sorption, particularly by iron and manganese (hydr)oxides, but there is limited mechanistic study of Ra binding to other common mineral surfaces.
-Here, we present results of batch sorption studies and surface complexation modeling of Ra to ferrihydrite, goethite, Na montmorillonite, and pyrite, in a low salinity groundwater solution at range of pH values.
-We find that Na montmorillonite, ferrihydrite, and goethite are major sorbents of Ra, while pyrite may play a key role during geochemical shifts common in natural aquifer systems.
-We also confirm currently established surface complexation models of Ra sorption to these mineral surfaces except for pyrite.
-Transitions in groundwater condition from anoxic to oxic will play a key role in retention or release of Ra from aquifer solids induced by redox transformations of various minerals.
-The results here provide useful constants and reactions that can inform modeling of Ra transport in natural aquifer systems containing many different mineral phases.
+Radium (Ra) is a radioactive element commonly found within soils, sediments and natural waters.
+Elevated Ra activities arising through natural and anthropogenic processes pose a threat to groundwater resources and human health, and Ra isotope ratios are used to decipher groundwater movement, estimate submarine discharge flux, and fingerprint contamination associated with hydraulic fracturing operations.
+Although transport and retention of Ra within subsurface environments is known to be dominated by adsorption, particularly by metal (hydr)oxides, there is limited understanding of how Ra associates with other mineral surfaces.
+Here, we present results of sorption studies and surface complexation modeling of Ra to ferrihydrite, goethite, montmorillonite, and pyrite, in a low salinity groundwater solution across a range of pH values.
+We find that ferrihydrite and goethite are major sorbents of Ra at neutral to basic pH, but that (sodium) montmorillonite retains comparatively more Ra across a wide range of pH values (normalized to either mass or surface area), owing to interlayer ion exchange.
+When normalized to surface area, pyrite retains the most Ra at pH 7 and 10 of all minerals examined.
+The results here highlight the key role of redox- conditions and associated mineralogical alterations on Ra mobility, and provide surface complexation parameters for informing models used to predict Ra transport in soil and sedimentary systems.

 Introduction

-Chronic ingestion and inhalation of radioactive materials, including radium (Ra) and radon (Rd), is an ongoing threat to human health worldwide.1 Of these, Ra is ubiquitous in soils, aquifers, and natural waters owing to the radioactive decay of primordial 235U, 238U, and 232Th, and often accounts for the dominant fraction of total radiation found in groundwater.
+Chronic ingestion and inhalation of radioactive materials, including radium (Ra) and radon (Rd), represents an ongoing threat to human health worldwide.1 Of these, Ra is ubiquitous in soils, aquifers, and natural waters owing to the radioactive decay of primordial 235U, 238U, and 232Th, and often accounts for the dominant fraction of total radiation found in groundwater.
 All isotopes of Ra are unstable, and four (223Ra, 224Ra, 226Ra, and 228Ra) possess half-lives sufficient to persist within environmental systems and present a risk for human exposure.
 Moreover, 226Ra (half-life of 1600 years) is the parent radionuclide of 222Rn; chronic inhalation of 222Rn is a major driver for increased risk of lung cancer.
 Hence, geochemical controls on Ra mobility are directly tied to the mobility and accumulation of Rn within soil-sedimentary systems.2

 Several geochemical processes impart overarching controls on Ra within soils and aquifers.
 Alpha-recoil, the ejection of daughter radionuclides from soil and sedimentary minerals into adjacent porewater, is the primary process sourcing Ra to groundwater.
 Ongoing alpha recoil progressively elevates porewater Ra activities until hydrologic flushing removes the equilibrating solution, or Ra achieves secular equilibrium with its parent radionuclides.
-Most aquifer systems contain low but adequate (e.g. U, Th, <5 mg/kg) parent radionuclide and sufficiently favorable hydrological conditions to facilitate delivery of measurable Ra to solution.3 In a recent USGS study, 3% of groundwater samples (n=1270) within 7 of 15 principal US aquifers exceeded the USEPA limit for total Ra of 0.185 Bq/L.4 Further, high levels of Ra are often present with deeper formations, particularly shales, where low groundwater flux yield potentially hazardous activities (0.102-343 Bq/L).5 These naturally elevated Ra bearing formations are prevalent in some parts of the US (PA, WY, TX) and abroad (Middle East, etc.).
+Most aquifer systems contain low (e.g. U, Th, <5 mg/kg) but adequate parent radionuclide and sufficiently favorable hydrological conditions to facilitate delivery of measurable Ra to solution.3 In a recent USGS study, 3% of groundwater samples (n=1270) within 7 of 15 principal US aquifers exceeded the USEPA limit for total Ra of 0.185 Bq/L.4 Further, high levels of Ra are often present with deeper formations, particularly shales, where low groundwater flux yield potentially hazardous activities (0.102-343 Bq/L).5 These naturally elevated Ra bearing formations are prevalent in some parts of the US (PA, WY, TX) and abroad (Middle East, etc.).
 6,7 Anthropogenic activities, including uranium mining and hydraulic fracturing, can redistribute Ra and other constituents of naturally occurring radioactive materials (NORM), posing potential hazard to soils, surface waters, and aquifers.